Community Plan Highlights

 - In June of 2020, Huntington helped facilitate a convening of Canton business and community leaders to establish the Stark County Community Moving Forward (SCCMF) initiative.
-SCCMF will serve as a catalyst for diversity by creating equity and opportunity through access to business, workforce, education, healthcare, and capital in support of minority and Black-led businesses and organizations.
+SCCMF will serve as a catalyst for diversity by creating equity and opportunity through access to business, workforce, education, healthcare, and capital in support of diverse and Black-led businesses and organizations.

 - The Cleveland Cavaliers and Huntington co-hosted a three-session Supplier Diversity Series in April 2021.
 Presenters provided tips to help small business owners build their businesses and relationships, develop strategies to win proposals, and conduct business with various corporations.
 The series culminated with the National Basketball Association (NBA), presenting on potential needs and opportunities associated with the NBA All Star Game to be held in Cleveland next year.
-Minority, women, and Veteran business owners, as well as organizations that serve them, were invited.
+Diverse, women, and Veteran business owners, as well as organizations that serve them, were invited.

-- In our Columbus market, Huntington partners with the Women’s Center for Economic Opportunity to elevate and empower diverse women business owners and innovative leaders with equitable access to the capital, connections, and training they need to create wealth and jobs, close the racial and gender wealth gap, and foster economic justice.
+- In our Columbus market, Huntington partners with the Women’s Center for Economic Opportunity to elevate and empower diverse women business owners and innovative leaders with equitable access to the capital, connections, and training they need to create wealth and jobs, close the racial and gender wealth gap, and foster economic equality.